awsdocs/aws-iot-docs/developerguide/rule-destination.md

 ERROR
 Destination confirmation timed out\.

-After they are confirmed and enabled, destinations can be used with any rule in your account\.
+After an HTTP topic rule destination has been confirmed and enabled, it can be used with any rule in your account\.

+The following sections describe common actions on HTTP topic rule destinations\.

-## Creating an HTTP topic rule destination<a name="create-destination-http"></a>
+## Creating and confirming HTTP topic rule destinations<a name="rule-destination-http-creating"></a>

-A destination is created when you use AWS IoT to create a rule with an `http` action\.
-You can also create a destination using the `CreateTopicRuleDestination` API or the AWS IoT console\.
+You create an HTTP topic rule destination by calling the `CreateTopicRuleDestination` operation or by using the AWS IoT console\.

-When you create a destination, AWS IoT verifies the endpoint URL is valid\.
-If the URL is valid, a confirmation message is sent to that URL\.
+After you create a destination, AWS IoT sends a confirmation request to the confirmation URL\.
 The confirmation request has the following format:

 ```
 HTTP POST {confirmationUrl}/?confirmationToken={confirmationToken}